Published on February 20th, 2015 | by admin0

 Addressing the injustices of conventional trade which traditionally discriminate against the poorest, weakest producers, the essence of Fairtrade requires companies to pay sustainable prices which must never fall below the market price.

-Represented by the Fairtrade Foundation in the UK, there are 25 Fairtrade organisations around the world.
+Represented by the Fairtrade Foundation in the UK, there are 25 organisations around the world.

 Fairtrade Fortnight began a year later aiming to address the injustices of conventional trade which have traditionally discriminated against the world’s poorest producers.

-A Fairtrade registered licensee is a company that has signed a License Agreement with the Fairtrade Foundation meaning they are entitled to apply the Fairtrade Mark to specific products covered by the agreement.
+A Fairtrade registered licensee is a company that has signed a License Agreement with the Foundation meaning they are entitled to apply the Mark to specific products covered by the agreement.

-We learn that estimated retail sales worldwide of Fairtrade products exceeded £1.7bn in 2013 which was a 12% increase on sales from the year before.
+We learn that estimated retail sales worldwide of these products exceeded £1.7bn in 2013 which was a 12% increase on sales from the year before.

 However there is clearly still a considerable amount of work to do bearing in mind that just 1.2% of cocoa and less than 10% of tea globally is traded on Fairtrade terms.